MangelMaxime/Nacara/docs/content/plugins/themes/default/front-matter.md

 ---
 title: Front matter
+toc:
+  to: 3
 ---

-What a page can say about itself.
-Every field but `title` is optional, and a page that writes only a title gets the whole frame.
+The fields a page can set in its `---` block.
+Only `title` is required; a page that sets nothing else gets a menu, a table of contents, and links to the pages either side of it.

 ```yaml
 ---